-We were incorporated under the General Corporation Laws of the State of Maryland on May 30, 2001 and completed our initial public offering on August 24, 2001.
+We were incorporated under the Maryland General Corporation Law on May 30, 2001 and completed our initial public offering on August 24, 2001.
 We are externally managed and operate as a closed-end, non-diversified management investment company and have elected to be treated as a BDC under the 1940 Act.
 For federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Code.
 We intend to continue to qualify as a RIC for federal income tax purposes and obtain favorable RIC tax treatment by meeting certain requirements, including minimum distribution requirements.